drug-design/course/docs/chapters/structure-activity-relationships-case-studies.md

 ### Summary of Structural Analyses

-A summary of the structural determinants deduced by SAR analyses of the 4-anilino-quinazoline analogs is given below.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships-case-studies/summary-structural-analyses-494bb143'><i class='fa fa-play' aria-hidden='true'></i></button>A summary of the structural determinants deduced by SAR analyses of the 4-anilino-quinazoline analogs is given below.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.